jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 The two parts of the transformation and rendering comprise of:

 1.	- This is the transformation step and it uses cheatsheet-to-dita.xsl which requires an XSLT 2.0 compliant processor.
-	- I used the open source product SaxonHE9-6-0-7J from [Saxonica](http://www.saxonica.com/welcome/welcome.xml).
+	- I used the open source product Saxon from [Saxonica](http://www.saxonica.com/welcome/welcome.xml) which came included with the DITA-OT library.
 	- This file takes as input a collection on XML files (Eclipse cheat sheets) and creates multiple output files - a parent DITA Map and some associated tasks.
 	- The "output/debrief" and sub "dita" folder contains the dynamically created (transformed) DITA files from this step.